edsu/diary/README.md

 ---

+## 10/9/2023

+Oh, the *jangle* of my thoughts today is like a *semicircle* - beginning and evolving only to revert back to where it started.
+My brother *Graham* remains a *telltale* sign of the *restiaceae* glistening by *Kiliani*'s pond, the green shimmer always reflecting in his vivid eyes.
+I ponder upon the *nephish* of *Cathcart*, a charming township occupied by stories of *intriguers*.
+Does the mere thought *personate* those *needy* for intrigue, or is it for those seeking to *avenge* some unforeseen injustice?
+Today, as I listened to *Graham*'s old *skaude*, a unique blend of rhythm and melody, I felt my spirits *blutter*, lift, and dance.
+All this directed *thee* onto a path to understand the *occupiers* of our shared existence in this grand theatre we call life.

 ## 10/8/2023

 Finally, I managed to shake off the *insipid* *fogs* clouding my thoughts.
 Today, I once again embraced my *individualized* *geek*iness as I plunged wholeheartedly into the realm of historical fiction.
 I truly *thirsted* for the complex situations my hero, *Jozabad*, faced during the tumultuous times of *warlike* tribal conflicts in *Bethlehemjudah*.
 His character has the sheen of *lustres*, thriving amidst a *stilted* era of conspiratorial *cabal*s and blood-soaked *tomahawks*.
 Each sentence feels like a *stumblingstone*, pushing me deeper into this web of intrigue.
 Today's narrative saw *Jozabad* *marshalled* a *caravan* set on finding a sacred artefact that was way *overdue* for unearthing.
 Suddenly, I felt like I could relate more to the characters in their struggle.
 Briefly, I was a part of *Viveash* and *Ireus*’ silent war of words, each cleverly cloaked sentence a dagger dipped in the potion of deceit.
 So deeply entwined was I in their tale that reality felt like foreign territory when I finally lifted my gaze from the pages.
 The fictional realm, at that moment, felt more tangible than my mundane existence.